easylife-source/juju-factory/README.md

 The 10 * 16 "JUJU" Creator!

 ### Reminder:
-This project is still in alpha status,it might crash or broke the app.This Program is an open-source product,everyone can edit or build our code!
+This project is still in beta status,it might crash or broke the app.This Program is an open-source product,everyone can edit or build our code!

 -----------------------------------------------------------
 This Program Windows Only!